-Here’s Pro tip #1 on how to lose weight on budget: Don’t spend your paycheck on imported superfoods, a personal trainer, and spendy meals.
+Here’s Pro tip #1 on how to lose weight on a budget: Don’t spend your paycheck on imported superfoods, a personal trainer, and spendy meals.

-Losing weight on a budget is completely doable, says Krista Maguire, R.D., C.S.S.D. and Beachbody nutrition manager.
+Losing weight on a budget is completely doable, says Krista Maguire, R.D., C.S.S.D., and Beachbody nutrition manager.
 What’s more, eating healthfully on a regular basis doesn’t have to cost significantly more.

 Maguire points to research showing that the healthiest diet patterns cost only about $1.50 more per day than the least healthy diet habits.

 That adds up to about $40 extra a month, an amount you can easily save in other areas, like meal prepping or making coffee at home.

 That said, there are still a number of smart budgeting and creative hacks to help you stretch your dollar even further, says Maguire.

 Before you get started, though, it’s important to map out your weight-loss strategy.